AUTO RACING: Auto Racing Glance

 NASCAR

-Last year: Kyle Larson led only two laps, but they were the last two.

-Last race: Chase Elliott, 22, won his first career race at Watkins Glen.
+Last race: Kurt Busch won at Bristol, his first victory of 2018.

-Fast facts: Elliott’s first victory came in his 99th Cup series start.
-But it’s not as though it was a fluke, considering that the young Elliott already has 49 top-10s, 28 top-5s and four poles to his credit.
-Elliott also won the Xfinity series title in 2014 at just 18 years old. …Another young driver that seems to be putting things together is Mexico’s Daniel Suarez.
-He has posted back-to-back top-4 finishes — and Suarez claimed the pole at Pocono as well.
-Suarez also won an Xfinity race at Brooklyn two years ago. …Kyle Busch remains in first, 70 points ahead of Kevin Harvick.

-Next race: Bass Pro Shops NRA Night Race, Aug.
-18, Bristol Motor Speedway, Bristol, Tennessee.
+Next race: Bojangles’ Southern 500, Sept.
+2, Darlington Raceway, Darlington, South Carolina.

 Online: http://www.nascar.com